kleinesfilmroellchen/hyperflut/README.md

 Hyperflut is written in Rust and built with Cargo.
 It uses a stable toolchain and runs on at least the latest Rust version.

+Hyperflut has some features that can be enabled and disabled depending on your needs:

+- `gst`: Enables GStreamer support.
+This is not enabled by default since the native GStreamer libraries are required, and their installation is not possible/straightforward on all platforms.
+[See here](https://gitlab.freedesktop.org/gstreamer/gstreamer-rs#installation) for the official installation instructions if you want to use GStreamer.

 Clone and install `hyperflut` with:

 ```shell